eighty20results/e20r-directory-for-pmpro/readme.txt

 = 2.7 =

 * ENHANCEMENT: More precise search for meta values
-* ENHANCEMENT: Use filter to determine whether to include the 'Show all members' directory link ('pmpro_member_directory_profile_show_return_link')
+* ENHANCEMENT: Use filter to determine whether to include the 'Show all members' directory link ('e20r-directory-for-pmpro_profile_show_return_link')

 = 2.6 =

-* ENHANCEMENT: Added 'pmpro_member_directory_metafield_value' filter - Used to format/modify the displayed usermeta value(s).
+* ENHANCEMENT: Added 'e20r-directory-for-pmpro_metafield_value' filter - Used to format/modify the displayed usermeta value(s).
 Basically a Register Helper field value 'translator' filter.

 = 2.5 =